ammaarmelethil/ammaarmelethil/README.md

 - 👋 Hi, I’m Ammaar
 - 👀 I’m interested in data science and analytics
-- 🌱 I’m currently learning some Swift on the side and Algorithms, Data Structures and their Applications
+- 📚 I’m currently learning some Swift on the side and Algorithms, Data Structures and their Applications
-- 🔧 Knowledgeable in Java, Python, & R.
+- 🔧 Knowledgeable in Java, Python, & R
 - 📫 Reach me @ my LinkedIn: https://www.linkedin.com/in/ammaarmelethil/

 <!---